Site icon Regpack

 10 Tips for Structuring Great Online Courses (+ Bonus Tip)

 Creating a great online course comes down to starting with a great plan, as we’ve mentioned.
 First, you’ll need to sit down and map out all your ideas and goals.
+Then, turn those ideas and goals into a bulletproof outline.

 The outline accounts for each step along the way to your goal, complete with material formats, lesson structures, and how you’ll measure your students’ success as they progress through the course.